mgwebgroup/tradehelperonline/README.md

 * Application Data - data that needs to be stored in database (AWS S3 bucket);
 * Test Fixtures - (Github)

-*Dockerfile* is designed to work with script *deploy_app*.
-It has all necessary functionality for various stages of the deployment.
+Instructions in *Dockerfile* rely on script *deploy_app*.
+It has necessary functionality for various stages of the deployment.
 Both files are committed to the repository.
-Parts of the *deploy_app* script are invoked for each deployment environment within the *Dockerfile*.
-In this way, you should only be able to configure deployment variables and build the application using one *Dockerfile*.
+You should only be able to configure deployment variables and build the application using one *Dockerfile*.

 When building app image, all secret info is passed through the *--secret* flag to the docker builder.
 This flag contains reference to the rclone configuration, which has access credentials to AWS S3 storage.